 The disorganization of product safety requirements across the states and piecemeal patient protections can not be solved at the state level alone.
 Historically, states have incubated many new policies such as health care models and clean air legislation but in order for these policy platforms to reach their potential there is a point when they must be adopted into federal policy.
 That time has come for medical cannabis policy.
 Over the past 25 years, states have shouldered the burden of figuring out how to regulate cannabis.
 However, the federal prohibition makes sharing this work across state lines, utilizing resources from other established industries, and facilitating support with supply shortages difficult if not impossible.
-An Office of Medical Cannabis Control should be created to help individual states coordinate solutions to these problems.
+An Office of Medical Cannabis and Cannabinoid Control should be created to help individual states coordinate solutions to these problems.

 As we move forward with the hope of changing federal cannabis policy, we must not forget the issues that affect patients.
 The average score among all states was only 44.38%, highlighting the fact that there is much more to be done if we are to live in a country where medical cannabis can be available to all who need it.
 Federal coordination would do a lot to help patients in the areas where state governments continue to fail them.
 But for now, all states, even those with adult use laws, must continue to prioritize patients and make improvements towards the medical cannabis program.